How Food Manufacturers Are Increasing Staffing Flexibility to Meet Production Goals

 Self-serve scheduling strategies also have the added benefit of improving job satisfaction because they provide workers with the ability to pick up or sign up for open shifts themselves, giving them more autonomy over their work/life balance.
-Research shows that 87 percent of hourly workers consider it extremely important to control their work schedules, and 55 percent say they’d likely leave their job if they lacked some measure of control over their schedule.
-Supervisors are relieved of the administrative burden related to managing these types of schedule changes, and businesses see operational benefits.
+Research shows that 90 percent of hourly workers are willing to work overtime as long as it’s optional, and 76% highly value the ability to trade shifts once they are assigned.
+Intelligent self-serve technology also relieves supervisors of the administrative burden associated with these types of schedule changes, and businesses see operational benefits.

 3. Re-Examine Shift Patterns

 Manufacturers can also increase agility by changing how they structure shifts to create a more flexible workforce.
 For example, one of the largest chicken processing plants in the U.S. created alternate shifts––shifts cut into shorter periods––to expand their workforce by attracting workers in need of flexible schedules.
 The plant was able to structure shifts to accommodate these workers and still keep operations running smoothly.

 Other shift pattern adjustments include splitting shifts into two or more sections with a pause between each section, or adjusting shift start, stop and break times to coordinate with workers’ personal demands, such as transporting children to and from childcare or school.
 Adjusting shift lengths, patterns, and break times empowers employees with more flexibility to manage work with life––without interfering with plant productivity.